Milestones

 2003

-- Acquires the majority of Stream Line GmbH, a leading clinical laboratory automation manufacturer and the Olympus OLA2500 Lab Automation System is launched in the U.S. market.
+- Acquired the majority of Stream Line GmbH, a leading clinical laboratory automation manufacturer and the Olympus OLA2500 Lab Automation System is launched in the U.S. market.

 - E-1 digital SLR camera and interchangeable lens system released.